pscedu/psc-wpdocs/hpnssh/homepage.md

 ## What did you work on?

 We identified six different areas where we focused our efforts.
-This wass not meant to be an exhaustive list but is more of a starting point for our deliverables.
+This was not meant to be an exhaustive list but is more of a starting point for our deliverables.
 The six initial proposed areas of work were:

 **Automatically resume failed transfers:** There is nothing quite as frustrating as having scp or sftp fail in the middle of a large transfer.
 Currently ssh does not have a mechanism to allow for failed transfers to restart from the point of failure.
 HPN-SSH is proposing to develop a mechanism to reliably resume failed transfers.
 We expect to do this by computing a hash of the partial file and compare it to a corresponding byte range of the original file.
 If these match then HPN-SSH will append the missing information to the partial file.
 If they do not match then the entire file will be transferred.